SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 ### 2.5.
 [Tuples](http://msdn.microsoft.com/en-us/library/system.tuple(v=VS.100).aspx "New Tuples definition") (.NET 4.0)

-In [mathematics](http://en.wikipedia.org/wiki/Mathematics) and [computer science](http://en.wikipedia.org/wiki/Computer_science) a **tuple** represents the notion of an ordered list of elements.&nbsp; Tuples are often used to describe other mathematical objects and factor a lot in algebra and calculus.
+In [mathematics](http://en.wikipedia.org/wiki/Mathematics) and [computer science](http://en.wikipedia.org/wiki/Computer_science) a **tuple** represents the notion of an ordered list of elements.
+Tuples are often used to describe other mathematical objects and factor a lot in algebra and calculus.

 ### 2.6.
 [Various other improvements](http://msdn.microsoft.com/en-us/library/ms171868(v=VS.100).aspx "See the "Other New Features" section of the what is new guide") (.NET 4.0)